Molecular and Atomic Clouds toward the Wolf-Rayet Nebula NGC 2359: Possible Evidence for Isolated High-Mass Star Formation Triggered by a Cloud-Cloud Collision: Conclusions

 \section{Conclusions}

-We have made new $^{12}$CO($J$ = 1--0, 3--2) observations of the WR nebula NGC~2359 by using the Nobeyama 45-m and ASTE radio telescopes.
-By using these results, we have shown that the WR star HD~56925 in NGC~2359 was likely to have been formed by a cloud-cloud collision.
-We summarize the main results obtained in this study below:
+We have made {fully-sampled} $^{12}$CO($J$ = 1--0, 3--2) observations of {the entire} WR nebula NGC~2359 using the Nobeyama 45-m and ASTE radio telescopes. {By analyzing CO as well as archived H{\sc i} and radio continuum datasets, we proposed a possible scenario that the progenitor of} WR star HD~56925 in NGC~2359 was likely to have been formed by a cloud-cloud collision.
+We summarize the main results obtained in {the present} study below:

-\begin{enumerate} \item We have determined the large-scale distributions of interstellar neutral molecular and atomic hydrogen and have compared them with the distributions of dust opacity and temperature.
-Following the method described by \citet{2017ApJ...838..132O}, we have obtained the result of $X$(CO) = 1.9 $\times$ 10$^{20}$ cm$^{-2}$ (K km s$^{-1}$)$^{-1}$ for the conversion factor between the integrated CO intensity and the molecular hydrogen column density.
-We have also found that the neutral hydrogen around NGC~2359 is optically thin.

-\item A new analysis of CO and H{\sc i} has revealed that two molecular clouds and two atomic clouds are likely associated with NGC~2359.
-The blue-shifted CO cloud (at $V_\mathrm{LSR}$ = 35.8--37.8 km s$^{-1}$) and the red-shifted CO cloud (at $V_\mathrm{LSR}$ = 42.6--57.0 km s$^{-1}$) appear projected onto an optical dark lane, thus suggesting that both CO clouds lie either inside or in front of the nebula.
-The two atomic clouds, namely, the north and south H{\sc i} clouds (at $V_\mathrm{LSR}$ = 48.2--63.0 km s$^{-1}$), not only trace nicely the boundary of the radio continuum shell but also trace the optical filaments.
-In particular, the south H{\sc i} cloud is located along the red-shifted CO cloud up to the boundary of the blue-shifted CO cloud.
-The masses of the blue- and red-shifted CO clouds and the H{\sc i} cloud are determined to be $\sim$800, $\sim$700, and $\sim$230 $M_\odot$, respectively.

-\item On the basis of an LVG analysis using the intensity ratio of CO $J$ = 3--2/1--0, we find the kinematic temperature of the red-shifted CO cloud to be at least $\sim$40 K, thus indicating that the cloud temperature has been increased because of the heating by the WR star.
-By contrast, the blue-shifted CO cloud shows a low kinematic temperature of $\sim$16 K under the LTE assumption.
-We have also found that the eastern part of the blue-shifted cloud has a de density five times higher than the western part.

-\item NGC~2359 and the isolated WR star HD~56925 were possibly created by a collision between the blue- and red-shifted CO clouds.
-The supersonic velocity separation of the two clouds cannot be caused by stellar feedback from the WR star.
-Furthermore, the complementary spatial distributions and bridging features of CO and H{\sc i} are in good agreement with the expected observational signatures of high-mass star formation triggered by cloud-cloud collisions (e.g., \cite{2017arXiv170104669F}).
-We argue that the evolutionary stage of NGC~2359 corresponds to the last phase of a cloud-cloud collision with a collision timescale $\sim$1.5 Myr or longer.
-We have also noted that there is no significant difference between the physical properties of the colliding clouds that trigger the formation of isolated O-type stars and WR stars. \end{enumerate}